-For return type fuel systems, the fuel will be sent out through fuel lines and normally through an external fuel filter before reaching the engine.
+For return type fuel systems, the fuel will be pumped through fuel lines and an external fuel filter before reaching the engine.

-For non-return type systems the fuel would be sent through a pressure regulator and then through the fuel lines and external fuel filter before reaching the engine.
+For non-return type systems, the fuel will be pumped through a built in pressure regulator contained in the module, and then through the fuel lines and external fuel filter before reaching the engine.

-Once at the engine the fuel is normally fed into the fuel rails that supply the fuel to each individual fuel injector.
+Once at the engine the fuel is fed into the fuel rails or throttle body before being supplied to the fuel injectors.

 At this point we will also see additional differences between a return and non-return type fuel system.